jdoleary/Spellmasons/docs/TasksCurrent.md

 - Permanently fix liquid
     - weird liquid : 0.5211362200270263
 - chain through pickups?
+- bug: **important** pressing 'alt' in chrome deselects the window and makes it stop accepting input
+    - This doesn't happen in fullscreen
+    - Test in windowed mode on Electron

 # Long Term
 - How does endgame scale now that strength doesn't depend on the levelIndex?